 Acccess to OMERO

-Everyone at Leiden University can access OMERO after registration for access (Including bachelor and Master students), for registration contact anyone from the OMERO team.
-All data can be accessed via the omero webbrowser of after installing the omero insight client.
+Everyone at Leiden University can access OMERO after registration for access (Including bachelor and Master students), for registration fill in the registration form All data can be accessed via the omero webbrowser of after installing the omero insight client.
 The latter is especially useful when downloading large datasets.
 All communication about OMERO is done via Teams.